Mission & Overview

 Our Strategy

-Develop and nurture interwoven 21st century networks in Silicon Valley that instigate and facilitate transformative change.
+Develop and nurture interwoven networks in Silicon Valley that instigate and facilitate transformative change.

 ALF GUIDING PRINCIPLES